CAGR Calculator India – Calculate Compound Annual Growth Rate

 What is CAGR in investments?

 CAGR is the most accurate way to measure the annual growth of an investment over time.
-It assumes the investment grows at a steady rate and profits are reinvested, allowing for an "apples-to-apples" comparison between different investment options.
+It assumes reinvestment of profits, allowing for an "apples-to-apples" comparison.

 What is the difference between CAGR and XIRR?

-CAGR is used for point-to-point investments (one-time buy and one-time sell).
-XIRR (Extended Internal Rate of Return) is used for multiple cash flows at different intervals, such as SIPs or irregular investment top-ups and withdrawals.
+CAGR is used for point-to-point investments.
+XIRR is used for multiple cash flows at different intervals, such as SIPs or portfolio returns with irregular dates.

 Can CAGR be negative?

-Yes, if the final value of your investment is lower than the initial amount, the CAGR will be negative.
-This represents the average annual percentage loss you sustained during that period.
+Yes, if the final value of your investment is lower than the initial amount, the CAGR will be negative, representing an average annual loss.

 Is CAGR reliable for short-term investments?

 CAGR is most reliable for periods longer than one year.
-For periods less than a year, absolute returns or annualized returns are typically used, as CAGR's assumption of annual compounding may misrepresent short-term volatility.
+For shorter periods, absolute returns are typically more appropriate.

 Does CAGR account for inflation?